-Amazon’s Echo Look camera will take your photo and offer you style advice
+A month after the device’s launch, Amazon debuts new mobile app for Echo Look

-Amazon's Echo can now take selfies for you and tell you how you look.
+As if Alexa wasn't already helpful enough, Amazon's Echo Look camera can take selfies for you and give you feedback on your wardrobe.

-A leak suggesting Amazon was working on an Echo security camera was at least half right.
-On Wednesday, Amazon launched the Echo Look, a hands-free camera that is designed not for security, but for style.
+Last month, Amazon launched the Echo Look, a hands-free camera that is designed not for security, but for style.
+And now, that camera has a companion app available on both iOS and Android devices.
+The complete Echo Look system lets you view live previews from the camera, take a picture, check out various outfits, mark your favorites, compare styles, and more.

+Amazon has integrated Style Check, its half machine learning, half human-powered feature that helps you decide on the day’s outfit, into the Echo Look app, and also encourages users to save selfies in the app itself.
+This way, Amazon can maintain tons of plenty of real data about your personal style choices, and hopefully, make better recommendations for your next online shopping spree.

 The Echo Look wraps up several features you would expect from an Alexa addition, including the ability to simply say, “Alexa, take a photo.”
 But the camera also introduces a number of other features, including getting advice from fashion experts and faking the background blur or a larger-sensor camera.